MayaSandler/compare-two-csv-data-sources/README.md

 *Views will be created whether data exists or not for consistancy*

 ## How to Run in Snowflake Worksheets
-1. Go to **Worksheets** in your Snowflake account
+1. Go to *Worksheets* in your Snowflake account
-2. Create a **new Python worksheet** (not SQL worksheet)
+2. Create a new *Python worksheet* (not SQL worksheet)
-3. Copy the Python script from the file `snowflake_table_comparison.py' in this repo into the new Python notebook
+3. Copy the Python script from the file `snowflake_table_comparison.py' in this repo and paste it into the new Python notebook
-4. In your workbook, update table schemas and key columns in the configuration area (upper most porion of the script):
+4. In your workbook, update table schemas and key columns in the configuration area (upper most porion of the script; marked area)
-5. **Click Run** to execute the analysis
+5. Click Run to execute the analysis
-6. **Query Snowflake** view to look at the analysis results
+6. Query Snowflake views to look at the analysis results